The Observatory Team

 Fiona Barlow

 Fiona has extensive experience across the field of communications, stakeholder engagement and impact generation and is interested in innovative approaches to knowledge exchange and accessible research dissemination.
-Before working in research communications, Fiona worked in the voluntary sector.
+Before working in research communications, Fiona worked in public affairs and policy roles in the voluntary sector.

 Dr Kirsty Dunn